 9.7.
 Price Adjustments.
 Global Relay may, on an annual basis, increase the Fees by amounts equal to the percent increases in the CPI-U, using the percent change in the level of the CPI-U between the month prior to the Effective Date and that same prior month in each subsequent year.
 Prices are also subject to change on renewal, upon written Notice to Customer by the end of the then-current term.
 Unless otherwise agreed in writing by the parties, continued use of the Services by Customer for 15 days past the renewal constitutes acceptance by Customer of any Price changes for the Services for the Renewal Term.

 9.8.
 Taxes of Customer.
-Fees and any other charges under the Agreement do not include any local, provincial, state, federal, or foreign taxes, levies or duties of any nature, including value-added, sales, use or withholding taxes assessable by any jurisdiction (“Taxes”).
-Customer is responsible for paying all Taxes, excluding only taxes based on Global Relay's net income.
+Fees and any other charges under the Agreement do not include any local, provincial, state, federal, or foreign taxes, levies or duties of any nature, including value-added, sales, excise, use or withholding taxes assessable by any jurisdiction (“Taxes”).
+Customer is responsible for paying all Taxes (including withholding taxes that arise from instances where a tax treaty does not eliminate double taxation) assessable by any jurisdiction, excluding only taxes based on Global Relay's net income.
 If Global Relay has the legal obligation to pay or collect Taxes for which Customer is responsible under this Section, the appropriate amount shall be invoiced to and paid by Customer unless Customer provides Global Relay with a valid tax exemption certificate authorized by the appropriate taxing authority.

 10. WARRANTIES AND DISCLAIMERS